25 Colorado breweries earned medals at the Great American Beer Festival

 The Post of Lafayette won gold for their El Corn International Dark Lager.
 During the last GABF in 2019, The Post took home a silver medal in the same category.

 Over 2,000 breweries submitted almost 10,000 different beers to the competition.
 More than 200 judges have been working on the entries since May, Obenchain said.
-The American-style pale ale dominated entries, with 423.
+The American-style pale ale dominated with number of entries, 423.

 There were 301 first-time entrants and 18 first-time winners, according to the Brewers Association.